 This requires two pieces of wire, ~20cm, stripped (and preferably tinned) at the end.

 To set up the box for generating an input test pulse, interconnect the terminal strip ground connector for power supply ground (the outermost VCC connector) with the outermost GND connector, across the box.
 This establishes a common ground between power supply side and the input logic circuits.

-It is not possible to simply take the output of one output port and feed it directly back to the input side, as the outputs are intended to drive relay circuits (these are also known as current drivers, they operate at a very low voltage)
+It is not possible to simply take the output of one output port and feeding it straight back to the input side, as the outputs are meant for relay circuits (“current drivers” - very low voltage)

 The inputs requires 8V referred to GND to detect a pulse.